lm3nitro/Projects/Firewall/pfSense/pfSense Install.md

 ## Login

-After the installatio had compelted and the connectivity was good, I then procceed to sign in into the  WebUI.
-In my case I nagivated to: https://192.168.1.1
+After the installation had completed and the connectivity was good, I then proceeded to sign in into the  Web UI.
+In my case I navigated to: https://192.168.1.1

 ![Pasted image 20240515211726](https://github.com/lm3nitro/Projects/assets/55665256/99c9b650-8556-4339-982c-821bdad69597)